 - Savings accounts: A savings account with a bank or credit union will offer a considerable interest rate and high liquidity.
 While some banks will require a minimum balance or charge monthly fees, others won’t.
 Shop around for high-yield savings accounts without monthly fees or a required minimum balance.

 - Money market accounts: Money market accounts are similar to savings accounts.
 Though they offer higher interest rates, they also have a higher minimum deposit requirement.
 Shop around for money market accounts with little or no minimum deposit requirement.

 - Money market mutual funds: They invest in liquid, near term securities.
 They are low-risk with high liquidity.
 They may be a good option for a part of your emergency fund.

-What role emergency funds play within your overall financial plan
+4. The role of emergency funds in your overall financial plan